Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer has created a new AWS IAM user that has s3 putObject permission to write to a specific Amazon S3 bucket.
+### A Developer has created a new AWS IAM user that has `s3:putObject` permission to write to a specific Amazon S3 bucket.
 This S3 bucket uses server-side encryption with AWS KMS managed keys (SSE-KMS) as the default encryption.
-Using the access key and secret key of the IAM user, the application received an access denied error when calling the PutObject API.
+Using the access key and secret key of the IAM user, the application received an access denied error when calling the `PutObject` API.
 How can this issue be resolved?

 - [ ] Update the policy of the IAM user to allow the `s3:EncryptionConfiguration` action.
 - [ ] Update the bucket policy of the S3 bucket to allow the IAM user to upload objects.